 To become a qualified technician you must complete the Level 1 and 2 qualifications.
 At Level 2 you can choose to specialise in body repair or paint repair.
 Funding is available for school leavers for three years, so you could choose to do both paint and bodywork courses.
 We offer full Mechanical, Electrical and Trim (MET) training to provide you with the best start in the workplace.

-This one-year introductory course to general accident repair will give you an insight into the various career pathways available.
+This one-year specialist course in accident body and paint repair will give you an insight into the various career pathways available within this sector.

 Share this course with someone you know...